-This course in Fine Art would appeal to someone who is creative yet sensitive; someone who is dedicated, spontaneous and imaginative and capable of independent learning.
+This course in Fine Art would appeal to someone who is creative yet sensitive; someone who is dedicated, spontaneous and imaginative and capable of being a self-disciplined and independent learner.
 GCSE Art is not essential but students will need to have enough basic skill and understanding to benefit and gain enjoyment from the course.
+This will result in pupils without the GCSE having an exceptional work ethic inside and outside the subject.